Growing speech, language, and literacy skills word by word

 For families with insurance coverage, a receipt will be provided for insurance claiming.

-I am also able to directly accept payment from Autism Funding and the At Home Program.
+We are also able to directly accept payment from Autism Funding, the At Home Program, Variety Children’s Grant, and the CKNW Grant.

+• Yes!
 We will need to complete some paperwork first.
-Please let me know if you will be using Autism Funding prior to your first visit.
+Please let us know if you will be using Autism Funding prior to your first visit (on the intake form).

 • Yes!
 We will need to complete some paperwork first.
-Please let me know if you will be using At Home Program funding prior to your first visit.
+Please let us know if you will be using At Home Program funding prior to your first visit (on the intake form).

-• Yes, I am available to accept school contracts.
-Please email me at info@growonwords.com to see if it will be a good fit.
+• Yes, we accept school contracts on a case by case basis.
+Please email us at support@growonwords.com to see if it will be a good fit.